sebald/scroll-rack/README.md

 ## Release History

+* 0.5.0 Create navigation for pages in root, position it before/after sections.
 * 0.4.6 Minor typography improvements for paragraphs and block quotes.
 * 0.4.5 Style foot notes and code blocks.
 * 0.4.4 Improve typography.